rage/java-programming/data/part-6/3-introduction-to-testing.md

 <!-- Esimerkiksi, kun olet saanut ensimmäisen osan tehtyä eli noudattanut esimerkkiä refaktorointiin asti, olet vaiheessa 1, jolloin metodin `osiaToteutettu` tulisi palautta arvo `1`. -->

-If you crave to develop the program further (not awarded with points), you can try using test-driven development to first write a test (or a few) for removing exercises, and then implement that feature in your program.
+If you desire to develop the program further (not awarded with points), you can try using test-driven development to first write a test (or a few) for removing exercises, and then implement that feature in your program.
 This is purely for your own amusement and is not reflected in the points in any manner!

 </programming-exercise>